The Waiting Game: For NBA coaches, that’s the new schedule

 And that’s a question with no answer.
 The waiting game is the only game in town right now.

-Miami coach Erik Spoelstra was coaching the fourth quarter against Charlotte on March 11 when the NBA announced it was suspending the season, a move made once it became known that Utah center Rudy Gobert was the league’s first player to test positive for COVID-19.
-Spoelstra found out right after the final buzzer, as he walked to the Heat locker room.
+Miami’s Erik Spoelstra was coaching the fourth quarter against Charlotte on March 11 when the NBA announced it was suspending the season, a move made once it became known that Utah center Rudy Gobert was the league’s first player to test positive for COVID-19.
+Spoelstra found out right after the final buzzer, as he walked to the locker room.

 He instantly realized that losing to the Hornets that night didn’t ultimately matter much.
 Spoelstra and his staff are holding Zoom meetings every other day, but he’s also enjoying the benefits of time away — getting more time with his two young sons, his wife and grilling for the family most nights — and is emphasizing to his coaches and players that this is a time to help those less fortunate.